Forum for Economic Dialogue – Is culture key?

-At this year’s forum, we will reflect on how prosperity and culture interact.
-We will explore different culture plots, from cultural groups to organizations and nations.
-Italian Economist and former Bocconi rector Guido Tabellini will start with a provocative question “Does Europe belong together?” and analyze whether culture is an obstacle for the European integration.
-Leading voices from academia and the corporate world will discuss how culture drives success: from an economic, a business and a social perspective.
-And Joe Henrich, a human evolutionary biologist and anthropologist, will ask what has made Western culture so strange – and so successful.
+At this year’s forum, we reflected on how prosperity and culture interact.
+We explored different culture plots, from cultural groups to organizations and nations.
+Italian economist and former Bocconi rector Guido Tabellini started with a provocative question “Does Europe belong together?” and analyzed whether culture is an obstacle for the European integration.
+Leading voices from academia and the corporate world discussed how culture drives success: from an economic, a business and a social perspective.
+And Joe Henrich, a human evolutionary biologist and anthropologist, asked what has made Western culture so strange – and so successful.

-Guido Tabellini, Professor of Economics at Bocconi University, will deliver the opening keynote lecture.
+Guido Tabellini, Professor of Economics at Bocconi University, delivered the opening keynote lecture.

-This year’s Forum for Economic Dialogue will be concluded with the Zurich Lecture of Economics in Society delivered by Joe Henrich, Professor of Human Evolutionary Biology at Harvard University.
+This year’s Forum for Economic Dialogue was concluded with the Zurich Lecture of Economics in Society delivered by Joe Henrich, Professor of Human Evolutionary Biology at Harvard University.

 |9.00 a.m.||Door opening|

 Joachim Voth, Scientific Director of the UBS International Center of Economics in Society